guadiromero/sfg-parser/README.md

 - Development: Section 22 of the WSJ
 - Testing: Section 23 of the WSJ

-The graphs contain main edges and secondary edges pointing to ellipsed constituents.
+The graphs contain main edges and secondary edges pointing to elided constituents.

 Usage:
 ```